jevggenija/Jevgenija_Terka_Qwen/README.md

 - Using **LoRA with low-rank updates** allows learning new styles without modifying the full model.
 - **Gradient accumulation** combined with **batch size 1** simulates an effective batch of 8, making training more stable.
 - **1000 training steps** ensure each image is seen multiple times, giving **≈53 effective epochs**, which is reasonable for 149 images.
-- Using **MSE loss** allows the model to learn subtle stylistic details effectively, offering a stable and efficient learning signal.
+- **MSE loss** allows the model to learn subtle stylistic details effectively, offering a stable and efficient learning signal.
 This avoids the unpredictable gradients and potential overfitting that can arise when using perceptual or adversarial losses, especially on small datasets.
 - Memory optimization with **bf16 precision + gradient checkpointing** allows training large models on limited hardware.

 ---